 Penny spent the first part of her career as a teacher, then as an Education Services Officer for the U.S. Army Adult and Continuing Education Program where she provided a full range of educational programs from basic skills to graduate school for members of military, their families, and civilians employees.
 Penny spent the second part of her career with the Civil Division of the Department of Justice, first as a Senior Executive Service Advisor and later as Director of Human Resources.
 In retirement, she has utilized her degree in linguistics to teach English as a Second Language as a volunteer, has continued to do occasional editorial work, and has devoted herself to learning about and volunteering in the area of dementia and dementia care, whenever she is not traveling.
 She has been a member and volunteer for AHA for the past three years.

-Barbara has held leadership roles in numerous nonprofit and political organizations.
+Barbara, who recently retired as Chair of the AHA Board after four years in that post, has held leadership roles in numerous nonprofit and political organizations.
 She worked in government at both the federal and local level; her last professional position was as Senior Advisor to the Chairman of the U.S. Consumer Product Safety Commission.
 She is the co-author with her late husband Stephen Rosenfeld of Return from Red Square, a book based on their experiences in Moscow when he was the Washington Post’s resident correspondent and she was on her tour with the United States Information Agency.
 She has 10 grandchildren.

 Mary Jayne Swanson